 The Craft History: Preserving Your Personal Legacy workshops address documentation and planning for the preservation of artisan records.
 Topics cover information about the Kentucky Craft History and Education Association, conducting oral histories, and collecting and placing materials with collections and repositories.

-The Kentucky Crafts Overview is an encyclopedic portal to information about Kentucky craft makers, practices, craft history, craft institutions, and places that exhibit or sell craft products.
+The Kentucky Crafts Encyclopedia is a portal to information about Kentucky craft makers, practices, craft history, craft institutions, and places that exhibit or sell craft products.
 Besides providing a basic overview of the topic, the site's many links direct visitors to other websites or to places that supply more extensive information.
 The site presents most of its content from the home page in alphabetical order, but also offers an index, a timeline, a map, and a calendar of events.